From the Oldies Vault: Patriotic Music

 Feeling more 70’s hard rock?
 You can find Kiss (oh yeah) with their wild laser show complete with their promo Statue of Liberty and fireworks, putting their own spin on our Star Spangled Banner.

-Songs like American Woman and Surfin’ USA don’t ooze of patriotism, but are fun, classic songs that everyone knows and can sing and dance to.
-In 1981, Billy Idol, unknowingly, had a perfect self-quarantine hit song: Dancing With Myself.
-So if you got a deck, patio, balcony or living room — then you got a stage and/or dance floor!
+Songs like American Woman and Surfin’ USA don’t ooze of patriotism, but have a fun, holiday feel.
+They are classic songs that everyone knows and can sing and dance to.

-On Memorial Day and the Fourth of July let us remember and be thankful for all those who have unselfishly served our country in the past, present and the future – including those on the forefront fighting the coronavirus.
+Let us remember and be thankful for all those who have unselfishly served our country in the past, present and the future.
 Because of our heroes, we are able to celebrate our freedom and independence.

 God Bless America – Irving Berlin classic, popularized in 1939 by Kate Smith and Connie Francis in ‘59